chen42/presentations/antiviral.md

 ### Objectives

 #### At the completion of this unit, the student should be able to:
-1. Recognize the clinical characteristics and goals of therapy for HIV/AIDS
+1. Understand the *current* guidline for HIV/AIDS treatment.
+2. Understand the *current* Initial Combination Regimens for drug Naive patent.
-2. Identify the steps in the viral replication process that provide targets for antiviral therapy
+3. Identify the steps in the viral replication process that provide targets for antiviral therapy.
-3. Recall which drugs act at each of the target steps in the replication process for both RNA and DNA viruses
+4. Recall the names of the drugs that act at each of the target steps in the replication process for both RNA and DNA viruses
-4. Describe the mechanism of action and significant pharmacological properties of the five major classes of antiretroviral (anti-HIV) agents
+5. Describe the mechanism of action and significant pharmacological properties of the six major classes of antiretroviral (anti-HIV) agents

 ---
 ### Objectives (Cont.)

-1. Understand the drug interactions involved in multidrug antiretroviral therapy and the effect of these antiviral agents on other concurrent drug therapies
+1. Understand the drug interactions involved in multidrug antiretroviral therapy and the effect of these antiviral agents on other concurrent drug therapies.
 2. Describe the common and unique adverse effects of the distinct classes of antiviral agents
-4. Describe the mechanisms of action for HSV, CMV, and HBV antiviral agents and mechanisms of viral resistance to these agents
+4. Describe the mechanisms of action for HSV, CMV, and HBV antiviral agents and mechanisms of viral resistance to these agents.
 5. Identify the significant characteristics of the anti-influenza drugs acting at viral uncoating and release